Arkansas school district says it will continue offering AP African American Studies course

 The College Board revamped its course following Florida’s decision, but it faced criticism that it was bowing to political pressure.

 Arkansas education officials have said schools are allowed to offer the course.
-In its statement, the Little Rock district said the course will weighted on students’ grade point averages the same as other AP courses.
+In its statement, the Little Rock district said the course will be weighted on students’ grade point averages the same as other AP courses.

 The district also said it will ensure students won’t have to pay for the AP exam.
 Because it’s not recognized by the state, Arkansas won’t pay for cost of the exam like it does for other AP courses.